-In contrast to [RFC4282] Section 2.4, we expect AAA systems to perform NAI comparisons, matching, and AAA routing based on the NAI as it is received.
+In contrast to [RFC4282] Section 2.4, AAA systems are now expected to perform NAI comparisons, matching, and AAA routing based on the NAI as it is received.
 This specification provides a canonical representation, ensures that intermediate AAA systems such as proxies are not required to perform translations, and can be expected to work through AAA systems that are unaware of international character sets.